Strategies for Enforcement

 Discrete Monitoring

-Ramp meters work and look similar to traffic signals and drivers must consider and
+Ramp meters work and look similar to traffic signals and drivers must obey them.
+Tattle-tale indicators

-discretely monitor the meters.
-The indicator shines a white light when the ramp
+allow law enforcement officials the ability to discretely monitor the ramp meters.
+The indicator shines a

-meter signal is red.
+white light when the ramp meter signal is red.
 The light stops shining when the signal changes to green.

 Each indicator is equipped with a sun visor and can project light in any environment.
+In normal conditions

-In normal conditions an indicator can be viewed from up to 300 feet away.
-Monitoring
+an indicator can be viewed from up to 300 feet away.
+Monitoring law enforcement officials can view the

-of their cars as they are parked in enforcement areas.
+indicator's light from the rear view mirrors of their cars as they are parked in enforcement areas.